 South Waikato National Grid Connection

-Construction of a $43m connection to the National Grid is underway in South Waikato.
+Construction of a $43m connection to the national grid is now complete in South Waikato.

-The South Waikato National Grid Connection between Arapuni and Putāruru will deliver reliable electricity supply to connect growing communities in South Waikato now and into the future.
+The South Waikato National Grid Connection between Arapuni and Putāruru delivers reliable electricity supply to connect growing communities in South Waikato now and into the future.

 It’s a 110kV circuit between Transpower’s Arapuni substation to supply a new transformer at the existing Powerco Putāruru substation and is the largest project in the company’s $80m investment programme in the region.

 Supporting regional growth

 The connection ensures there’s enough electricity for homes and businesses as the region continues to grow.

 Communities will now remain connected when the single Transpower transmission line they used to rely on experiences a fault or is undergoing maintenance.

 At the start of construction, then-South Waikato District Council mayor Jenny Shattock said she was thrilled to see construction start.